ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 When you run a job associated with a instance group, some behaviors worth noting are:

 - If a cluster is divided into separate instance groups, then the behavior is similar to the cluster as a whole.
 If two instances are assigned to a group then either one is just as likely to receive a job as any other in the same group.
-- As controller instances are brought online, it effectively expands the work capacity of the system.
+- As AWX instances are brought online, it effectively expands the work capacity of the system.
 If those instances are also placed into instance groups, then they also expand that group's capacity.
 If an instance is performing work and it is a member of multiple groups, then capacity will be reduced from all groups for which it is a member.
 De-provisioning an instance will remove capacity from the cluster wherever that instance was assigned.
-See the :ref:`ag_cluster_deprovision` section for more detail.

 .. note::
 	Not all instances are required to be provisioned with an equal capacity.